 How to Keep Your Personal Information Safe Online – Recap

-Protecting your personal information online is an ongoing process of remaining informed and aware of your own activity on the internet.
+Protecting your personal information online is an ongoing process of remaining informed about why is cybersecurity important and aware of your own activity on the internet.

 By staying vigilant about your privacy restrictions on regular web pages like banking sites, social media accounts, and the settings in your browser history, you take an active role in keeping your personal information safe online.